Come follow Me, July 14-20, D&C 77-80. Free primary lesson helps

 (Click on the picture)

-Ask the children to read Doctrine and Covenants 78:19 and find what the Lord promises to those who are thankful.
-Help the children understand what “an hundred fold” means, perhaps by showing a small object and then 100 of that same object.
+Read with your children Doctrine and Covenants 78:19 to discover what the Lord promises to people who are thankful.
+Help your children understand what “an hundred fold” means, perhaps by showing them a small object and then 100 of that same object.
+Perhaps they could draw pictures of things they have received from God “with thankfulness.”

 Sing a song about gratitude, such as “I Am Glad for Many Things” (Children’s Songbook, 151), or watch the video “Think to Thank” (ChurchofJesusChrist.org).
 Give the children time to make lists of things they are thankful for.
 Encourage them to list as many things as possible in the time you give them.